+We have written many articles about the protoplanet hypothesis for Universe Today.
+Here’s an article about how the Solar System was formed, and here’s an article about protoplanets.
 We’ve also recorded a series of episodes of Astronomy Cast about every planet in the Solar System.
 Start here, Episode 49: Mercury.